danorel/brainchain/README.md

-# foobar
+# brainchain

-foobar is a Python project for dealing with ...
+brainchain is a Python project for dealing with LLMs using LangChain

 ## Installation & Contributing